bird-house/birdhouse-deploy/birdhouse/README.rst

 Development Conventions
 ^^^^^^^^^^^^^^^^^^^^^^^

+The aim should be to **avoid** backward **incompatible** changes to decrease manual effort between each update.
+When the effort is low, users will be more likey to stay up to date and not "fear" updates.

+We should also aim to be **user-friendly** by being consistent with the way we grow the platform and by requiring as little setup/steps (sensible default values) as possible when spin up a fresh new stack for onboarding new users.

 Adding a new config var to ``env.local``
 ========================================
 * **Default value** should be in a corresponding ``default.env`` so it is easy for the user to find them.